Toilet paper is one modern comfort that gets taken for granted.

 While a water bottle will work fine, I’d recommend buying a travel bidet.
 It delivers a higher water pressure, so you might be able to skip the rubbing with your hand part.

 Recently, there has been a growing interest in using “family cloths” as an alternative to toilet paper.
-Basically, these are pieces of soft cloth that are kept by the toilet.
+These are pieces of soft cloth that are kept by the toilet.
 You wipe with the cloths and then put them in a special hamper so they can be washed.

-Family cloths work great for pee but I’m not sure how well this system would work for poo.
-In normal times, the cloths can be washed in a machine at high temperatures to sanitize.
+Family cloths work great for pee, but I’m not sure how well this system would work for poo.
+In regular times, the cloths can be washed in a machine at high temperatures to sanitize.
 As someone who cloth diapered both her kids, I don’t find this gross at all.

-However, in an emergency situation, your washing machine probably isn’t going to be working.
+However, in an emergency, your washing machine probably isn’t going to be working.
 That means washing poo cloths by hand.
-You won’t be able to sanitize them either unless you use tons of chemicals or boil the water (which could mean wasting tons of fuel).
+You won’t be able to sanitize them unless you use tons of chemicals or boil the water (which could mean wasting tons of fuel).

-For long-term emergencies though, family cloths certainly beat using pages out of the phone book (who has phone books anymore anyways?).
-Just make sure you build yourself a good off-grid washing machine for cleaning them!
+For long-term emergencies, though, family cloths beat using pages out of the phone book (who has phone books anymore?).
+Make sure you build a good off-grid washing machine for cleaning them!

-You can easily make your own family cloths out of micro-fiber towels or any other soft cloth.
-Some people prefer to just buy them.
-There are plenty of reusable baby wipes, like these on Amazon which work great
+You can easily make your own family cloths from micro-fiber towels or any other soft material.
+Some people prefer to buy them.
+There are plenty of reusable baby wipes, like these, on Amazon, which work great.

 Scrunched Up Paper

-Any sort of paper will work well as an alternative to TP.
+Any paper will work well as an alternative to TP.
 Even the cardboard TP roll will work for cleaning your butt.

-I would hate to tear up my favorite books to use a toilet paper, especially when they might be my only form of entertainment (and distraction from an emergency at hand).
+I would hate to tear up my favorite books for toilet paper, especially when they might be my only form of entertainment (and distraction from an emergency at hand).